open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 The explicit staleness detection mechanism is important to consider in active monitoring configurations, where one piece of software reports metrics on behalf of another, as in Prometheus.
-In active monitoring, the protocol is required to encode the explicit absense of data at specific times.
+In active monitoring, the protocol is required to encode the explicit absence of data at specific times.

 Active monitoring sources act as a single writers on behalf of the